ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

     rotated_rectangle(width, height, 0);
 }
 ```
-> TODO: Split
+> TODO: Split to highlight
-> TODO: Too wordy
-And that is by creating a new function `rotated_rectangle` with this rotation parameter, and updating the old `rectangle` function, such that it calls the new `rotated_rectangle` function while setting the new `rotation` parameter with a default argument, which in our case will be 0.
+And that is by creating a new function with this rotation parameter, and updating the old function, such that it calls the new function while setting the new parameter with a default argument, which in our case will be 0.

 Now you can start to see how this might get a bit messy.
-The good news it, that this messyness can be avoided through the use of function overloading.
+The good news is, that this messyness can be avoided through the use of function overloading.

 ------
 ```java